Business Scaling

 • Keyboarding and typing speed are foundational, allowing quick and accurate data entry.

 • Proficiency in Microsoft Excel is a must as it’s a widely used spreadsheet program for data entry professionals.
 It is often used for creating, maintaining, and analyzing data.
 Knowing functions, formulas, and Excel data manipulation is helpful for this role.
+Expertise in Microsoft consulting services can further enhance these skills, providing advanced solutions for data management and integration.

 • Familiarity with data entry software applications designed for efficiently inputting and managing data is crucial.
 These tools may include data entry software specific to an industry or organization.